GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 {% endAside %}

-Unfortunately, the mechanisms that identity federation was designed on (iframes, redirects and cookies) are actively being abused to track users across the web.
+Unfortunately, the mechanisms that identity federation has relied on (iframes, redirects and cookies) are actively being abused to track users across the web.
-As the user agent isn’t able to distinguish between identity federation and tracking, the mitigations for the various types of abuse make the deployment of identity federation more difficult.
+As the user agent isn’t able to differentiate between identity federation and tracking, the mitigations for the various types of abuse make the deployment of identity federation more difficult.

-[The Federated Credential Management API (FedCM)](https://fedidcg.github.io/FedCM/) provides a use case specific abstraction for federated identity flows on the web by exposing a browser mediated dialog that allows users to choose accounts from IdPs to login to websites.
+[The Federated Credential Management API (FedCM)](https://fedidcg.github.io/FedCM/) provides a use-case-specific abstraction for federated identity flows on the web, by exposing a browser mediated dialog that allows users to choose accounts from IdPs to login to websites.

-FedCM is a multi-step journey to make identity on the web better, and in its first step we are focused on reducing the impact of the third-party cookie phase-out on federated identity (see [the Roadmap section](#roadmap) to see a few steps further).
+FedCM is a multi-step journey to make identity on the web better, and in its first step we are focused on reducing the impact of third-party cookie phase-out on federated identity (see [the Roadmap section](#roadmap) to see a few steps further).

 <figure class="screenshot">
   {% Video